There are essentially three different ways to generate revenue for your business: acquisition, retention and expansion.

 “A healthy customer in general is one that you can acquire at the lowest cost, retain for the longest period of time and have the lowest cost of service too,” says Guido.

 You will also want to break up your customers into different segments based on firmographic information like industry, company size and annual revenue.
-This will allow you to look for patterns among customers who have certain rates and habits like churn or product adoption.
+This allows you to look for patterns among customers who have certain rates and habits like churn or product adoption.

 Once you are able to track these metrics, you will be able to analyze the information and start to get a real understanding of what's happening with your customers and where the best opportunity for healthy revenue lies.